pullclone/Cheatsheet-Commander/README.md

 1. Save the HTML file to your computer (e.g., `cheatsheet.html`).
 2. Open the file directly in your favorite web browser.
 3. Bookmark it for one-click access anytime!
+4.  (optional) add a png file named commander.png to the same folder for a custom icon!

 ### Key Features